 Parents of car riders will be issued a special car tag (unique to the family).
 As voted upon by parents and staff, anyone who has the car tag will be allowed to pick up the student or students associated with that tag.
 Please display the tag on the passenger side of the windshield.
 Anyone picking up students without the car tag will have to park and go into the main office where office staff will verify that the person has permission to pick up the student(s).
-Lost tags should be reported to the school and can be replaced for a fee.
-The car tag alone is not permission to pick up a child.
+Lost tags should be reported to the school and can be replaced.